-He is a task force leader for Louisiana Task Force 3, Urban Search and Rescue, a state of Louisiana response team.
+He was a founding task force leader for Louisiana Task Force 3, Urban Search and Rescue, a state of Louisiana response team.

-He has been an instructor with Louisiana State University, National Center for Biomedical Research Training since 1998.
+Chief Foster has been an instructor with Louisiana State University, National Center for Biomedical Research Training since 1998.
 He has also been a registered EMT in the state of Louisiana for over 40 years.

 His partner is Brie.
 She is a human remains detection (HRD) canine.
-Brie has documented over a dozen recoveries in her still-young career.
+Brie has documented over one dozen recoveries in her career.
 She, for years, worked under the tutelage of her friend and partner Ranger.
-Ranger instilled all of his vast knowledge of the search and recovery game in her.
 Brie is proud to carry on Ranger’s impressive legacy of bringing lost ones back to their families.

 Chief Foster has recently taken on the challenge of training his next canine partner.
 Spirit is a black lab and will be trained in HRD to take over for a soon-to-be-retiring Brie.